deltachat/deltachat-android/CONTRIBUTING.md

 ### Merging Conventions

-PR are merged usually to the branch `main` from which releases are done.
+PR are merged usually to the branch `main` from which [releases](./RELEASE.md) are done.

+As a default, do a `git rebase main` in case feature branches and `main` differ too much.

 Once a PR has an approval, unless stated otherwise, it can be merged by the author.
 A PR may be approved but postponed to be merged eg. because of an ongoing release.